 3DS 1.0 is PSD2-compliant.
 It is already in widespread use and offered by CashFlows today.

 CashFlows is already able to accept 3DS 2.0-enhanced data to and from gateways as an acquirer.
-We are also able to support merchants using hosted payment pages to take advantages of the extra 3DS 2.0 functionality.
+We are also able to support merchants using hosted payment pages to take advantage of the extra 3DS 2.0 functionality.
 No changes are required to the current merchant and gateway integrations to support 3DS 2.0.